 dot11EBCSTerminationNoticeMaximumInterval.

-The EBCS STA transmitting an EBCS Termination Notice frame indicates in the Time To Termination
+The EBCS AP transmitting an EBCS Termination Notice frame indicates in the Time To Termination

 subfield in an EBCS Termination Info subfield the number of TBTTs before the EBCS identified by the

 content ID contained in the Content ID subfield in the same EBCS Termination Info subfield terminates.